alex-funnell/quark/README.md

 ## Building a simulated cluster

-So you don't have multiple pis lying around.
+So you don't have multiple RPis lying around.
 That's fine, we can virtualise a cluster with Virtual Machines.

 A virtual machine is a file, typically called an image, that behaves like an actual computer.
 In other words, creating a computer within a computer.
 It runs in a window, much like any other program, giving the end user the same experience on a virtual machine as they would have on the host operating system itself.
 The virtual machine is sandboxed from the rest of the system, meaning that the software inside a virtual machine can’t escape or tamper with the computer itself.
 Multiple virtual machines can run simultaneously on the same physical computer.